Table of Contents

 Shrinking skill lifespans

 Given the pace of technological advances, particularly with the use of AI and machine learning, technology industry HR teams must be particularly focused on the longevity of skill relevance.
-For example, on average, it is estimated that 39% of workers’ existing skills will be transformed or outdated in the next five years.
-This rapid advancement will hit technology jobs even more dramatically, with IBM reporting that “very niche technical” skills are at greater risk of expiring or becoming outdated in only 2.5 years.
+For example, on average, 39% of workers’ existing skills will be transformed or rendered obsolete over the next five years.
+This rapid advancement will hit technology jobs even more dramatically, with IBM reporting that “very niche technical” skills are at greater risk of becoming obsolete in only 2.5 years.
 The skills development imperative is uniquely immediate for technology industry HR teams.

 Worker demands and preferences

-Given the changes in economic conditions over the past few years—including inflation, cost-of-living increases (such as for groceries and housing), and the burdens of educational, auto, and home loans—an increasing number of workers seek higher wages, which leads to tech workers conducting external job searches.
+Given the changes in economic conditions over the past few years—including inflation, cost-of-living increases (such as for groceries and housing), and the burdens of educational, auto, and home loans—an increasing number of workers seek higher wages, leading tech workers to conduct external job searches.
 43% of STEM workers report that skills development opportunities are critical to them (enough to forgo higher pay).
-Furthermore, the speed of the hiring process makes a difference, as 48% of tech workers expect the hiring process to start and finish within a two-week window.
+Furthermore, the speed of the hiring process matters, as 48% of tech workers expect it to start and finish within a two-week window.
 Technology industry HR leaders must be prepared to create programming and support their management teams as they adapt to these emerging workforce requirements.

 Employee burnout rates